Home Room (2002 film): Home Room and Columbine

 Even though he started writing the script before the event, director Paul F. Ryan later based the film on the Columbine High School massacre; the film was released only three years after the incident.
 Ryan and Christensen visited Columbine High School before the film's release to speak to students, faculty and parents, who received a private screening of the film.
 The response was generally positive and Ryan has since returned as a guest of the school twice.

-While a large part of the public wishes to figure out why such massacres happen, some have lauded Home Room simply for not explaining why they happen; the film does not place blame on violent video games or movies, and concludes that finding a single reason for these events is impossible.
+While a large part of the public wishes to figure out why such massacres happen, some have lauded Home Room simply for not explaining why they happen; the film does not place blame on violent video games or films, and concludes that finding a single reason for these events is impossible.

 In addition, the film focuses on what happens to the community long after the news crews have left.
 In an interview, Ryan explains, "What changed my mind was watching what happened in Littleton afterwards.
 CNN reported the story for about two weeks, then left.
-The rest of America moved on, but the people in Littleton didn’t.
+The rest of America moved on, but the people in Littleton didn't.
 How do you start living your life again after such a terrible thing?"

 Reception

+Box office

+In the United States, Home Room had an opening weekend of $3,467 from three theaters.
+By the end of its run, it grossed a total of $5,216.

+Critical response

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 55%, based on 22 reviews, with an average rating of 5.6/10.
 The site's critics consensus reads "Honorable intentions and some strong performances aren't enough to keep Home Room from occasionally slipping into distractingly didactic messaging".
-On Metacritic, the film holds 43 out of a 100 based on 10 reviews, indicating "mixed or average reviews".
+On Metacritic, the film holds 43 out of a 100 based on 10 reviews, indicating "mixed or average" reviews.